 - After the process is completed, head back and select the option labeled as ‘Calibrate Control Sticks’.

-In case recalibrating the Joy-Con does not fix the problem, don’t fret.
+If recalibrating the Joy-Con does not fix the problem, don’t fret.
 There are a few other methods that you can use to fix the problem.

 2. Clean the Joy-Con

 To clean the joystick, you can use a can of compressed air to blow out any debris or dust that might be lodged inside.
 Alternatively, you can use a high-quality contact or switch cleaner.
 Make sure to be extra careful when lifting the skirt around the Joy-Con.
 Squirt some of the cleaning solution under the Joy-Con.
 Then gently navigate the joystick in a circle for the cleaner to work and remove any dust that might be stuck.
-Make sure to leave the controller to dry out before you begin using it again.
+Leave the controller to dry out before you begin using it again.

 3. Replace or repair the Joy-Con